 Photographer R. John Anderson has journeyed the world over to capture the natural beauty of God’s creation.
 Having traveled to many countries and continents in a span of over thirty years, he has seen the amazing artistry that can be found in all types of locations, from the glacial fjords of polar Greenland to the wild Serengeti plains in Tanzania to the rich rain forests of Costa Rica.
 Nature’s greatest natural beauty often lies in the harshest deserts, remotest wilderness, and sub-zero ice-covered regions.

 More About The Artist

 Q. What is your favorite place that you've been to?

-A. I'd have to say that there are two locations in particular that have impressed upon me the most.
-The first is Greenland, with it's immense scenery - glaciers, mountains of ice, and crystal-clear glacier blue fantastical ice formations.
-The second is Death Valley, where I feel a great sense of calmness, peace and serenity in the unbelievably harsh and stark yet beautiful landscape.
-I guess I've picked two opposite extremes yes? - the furnace of Death Valley and the brutal cold of the arctic are definitely contrasts in climates.
-I'd be remiss for not mentioning close runner ups: Iceland with it's seemingly endless landscapes to explore, as well as the Serengeti plains of Africa.
+A. I’d have to say that two locations, in particular, have impressed me the most.
+The first is Greenland, with its immense scenery - glaciers, mountains of ice, and crystal-clear glacier-blue fantastical ice formations.
+The second is Death Valley, where I feel a great sense of calmness, peace, and serenity in the unbelievably harsh yet starkly beautiful landscape.
+I guess I’ve picked two opposite extremes, yes – the furnace of Death Valley and the brutal cold of the arctic are definitely contrasting in climates.
+I’d be remiss for not mentioning close runner-ups: Iceland, with its seemingly endless landscapes to explore, and the Serengeti plains of Africa, with its teeming wildlife.